gmihaila/gmihaila.github.io/docs/markdown/tutorial_notebooks/pretrain_transformers_pytorch.md

 This notebook is used to pretrain transformers models using [Huggingface](https://huggingface.co/transformers/) on your own custom dataset.

+**What do I mean by *pretrain transformers*?
+The [definition of pretraining](https://www.merriam-webster.com/dictionary/pretraining) is *to train in advance*.
+That is exactly what I mean!
+Train a transformer model to use it as a pretrained transformers model which can be used to fine-tune it on a specific task!**

 With the AutoClasses functionality we can reuse the code on a large number of transformers models!

 This notebook is designed to: